TommyMart/QuizNight_Terminal_App/readme.md

 ---

-##### For best user experience, please make sure your terminal window is at a medium size.
-We also prefer a black background, but hey, that's just our opinion!
+##### For the best user experience, please make sure your terminal window is at a medium size.
+We also prefer a black background over white, but hey, that's just our opinion!

 #### Now let's have some Quiz Night fun!